 - Catch one of the Regionale trains from Firenze SMN train station to Poggibonsi.
 They run almost every hour.
 The ride lasts 1 hour, more or less.

-- Get out at Poggibonsi train station and take the bus 130 or 133 to reach San Gimignano.
+- Get out at Poggibonsi train station and take bus 130 or 133 to reach San Gimignano.
 The journey takes about 20/25 minutes.

-The train ticket to Poggibonsi cost € 7,90 one way.
+The train ticket to Poggibonsi costs € 7,90 one way.
 The bus fare is € 2,60, so the total would be € 10,50 to go.
 And the same price to go back to Firenze.

 You can buy a train ticket online or to an automatic machine at the train station.
-For the bus ticket, use the Tiemme website or buy the ticket at the train station (at the bar or edicola where selling newspaper).
+For the bus ticket, use the Tiemme website or buy the ticket at the train station (at the bar or edicola where selling newspapers).

 Consider spending 1h 30 minutes / 2 hours on the road to reach San Gimignano from Florence.

 In reality, the duration depends also on traffic and public transport delays, which are not that unusual in Italy.
-In this case, no stress, you can still spend your time reading a travel book, but only if you don’t suffer from motion sickness.
+In this case, with no stress, you can still spend your time reading a travel book, but only if you don’t suffer from motion sickness.
 Or enjoying the Tuscan landscapes from the window listening to good Italian music.
 And, if you haven’t listened before, here is our playlist for the best Italian Music for traveling on Spotify and YouTube.

 What to do in San Gimignano

 Whatever way you take to reach San Gimignano, once there you only have to enjoy the wonders of this little medieval hamlet.
 Don’t miss the highlights and, after that, follow my steps along with this self-guided tour of the unusual things to see in San Gimignano.

 15 thoughts on “How to get from Florence to San Gimignano”